Welcome to the Marazion Surgery

 The premises are easily accessible for wheelchair users, with all consulting and treatment rooms, and bathroom on the ground floor.
 Please note that we also offer appointments in the early morning between 7.40am and 8.00am and in the evenings between 6.30pm and 8.00pm.
 We occasionally offer appointments on a Sunday morning.
 These are part of the Extended Hours Service and Improving Access to General Practice Service.

-If you have any concerns about Coronavirus please DO NOT COME TO THE SURGERY
+If you have any concerns or symptoms of Covid-19, please DO NOT COME TO THE SURGERY.

 Please follow the advice available at https://www.nhs.uk/conditions/coronavirus-covid-19/ The wearing of a face mask or covering is still recommended in healthcare premises.

 We encourage all of our patients to have their flu vaccines here at Marazion Surgery this autumn, as we will be able to give flu & covid vaccines at the same time.
 We will contact all eligible patients in due course, and you may have already had a text message.
 There is no need for you to ring the surgery about flu or covid vaccines at this time.
 We will be in touch again soon.
 Keep an eye on our website for regular updates.

 We will be holding a mixture of drop-in clinics and booked appointments for patients registered with us at Marazion Surgery.
 This is the method we have used for the past 2 seasons and it has worked well, enabling us to vaccinate our patient population safely and in a timely manner.

 Please do not phone us to find out when you will be booked in as our telephone lines are extremely busy.
 If you do have any questions, please email us at firstname.lastname@example.org.